qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 ## Configuring the themes in `themesConfig.json` <a name="writing-themes-configuration"></a>

-The next step is to configure the theme for QWC2.
+The next step is to configure the theme for QWC.
 There are two approaches:

 - [Automatic theme configuration](#automatic-theme-configuration) (only when using `qwc-docker`): Just copy the project file to the designated location and the `qwc-config-generator` will automatically generate a theme configuration using default parameters.
 - [Manual theme configuration](#manual-theme-configuration): Manually configure a theme with the full set of configuration options.